 In the mansion called literature I would have the eaves deep and the walls dark, I would push back into the shadows the things that come forward too quickly, I would strip away the useless decoration.
 I do not ask that this be done everywhere, but perhaps we may be allowed at least one mansion where we can turn off the electric lights and see what it is like without them.”

 In Praise of Shadows is not a manifesto to go back into the dark.
-Tanizaki’s purpose here is not to make us hate the sun or to draw the curtains and make caverns out of our homes.
-Rather, it is a tribute to the important role shadows have played in shaping Japanese culture.
-There are no shoji doors without shadows; no kabuki theater, no lacquerware, no moon-viewing ceremonies, and certainly no art.
-In Praise of Shadows is not a work of criticism, then, but a work of gratitude, and at times, hope.
+Tanizaki’s purpose here is not to make us hate the sun.
+He won't have us drawing the curtains and making caverns out of our homes.
+Rather, his essay is a tribute to the important role shadows have played in shaping Japanese culture.
+After all, there are no shoji doors without shadows; no kabuki theater, no lacquerware, no moon-viewing ceremonies, and certainly no art.
+In Praise of Shadows is not a work of criticism, then, but a work of gratitude and, at times, hope.
 After all, many of us at Rikumo continue to be inspired by his philosophy more than fifty years later.
 In exalting shadows, Tanizaki argues that an attitude of appreciation, pride, and mindfulness (especially mindfulness of beauty) is crucial for a well-lived life.
 That beauty can be found in dark places, so long as we make the effort to look past the light.

 WORDS BY MAGALI ROMAN